7 October – 16 December 2017

 Image: Evangelia Spiliopoulou, Nowhere, 2017.
 Courtesy the artist

-Orientation: Landscape has been generously supported with funding from Arts Council England and the Friends of Rochdale Art Gallery.
+Orientation: Landscape was generously supported with funding from Arts Council England and the Friends of Rochdale Art Gallery.